 - Exploitation of simple buffer overflow in UART-based protocol packetprocessin

-- More advanced parsers hacking: fuzzing and exploiting vulnerability in home automation protocol parse
+- More advanced parsers hacking: fuzzing and exploiting vulnerabilities in home automation protocol parser

 - Attacking a system with external secure authentication device

 - Extracting firmware using vulnerabilities in a serial bootloader

 - Leaking fuel maps from a simple EFI(electronic fuel injection) controller using weaknessed in CAN-BUS message parsing

 - Understanding of reverse-engineering and basic knowledge of (at least one) assembly language

 - Basic knowledge of IoT and/or embedded systems security